 Summer cocoa body mousse for smooth skin

 This is a very easy recipe you can make quite quickly.
 Slather it on after your skin has been exposed to the sun.
 I’ve selected all the ingredients with that specific goal in mind.
-Namely, to provide the best soothing lotion that will nourish your skin, maintaining it healthy, glowing, and smooth!
+Namely, to provide the best soothing mousse that will nourish your skin, maintaining it healthy, glowing, and smooth!

 All of these ingredients will moisturize and nurture your skin, beautifying it, and making the tan you already have look great.
+If you’re looking for a lighter version of this creamy and fluffy body butter, try making my summer grapefruit cocoa lotion instead!

 While there are some claims online that cocoa butter has an SPF factor, I wouldn’t really take a chance or be willing to risk it.
 But, cocoa butter has been proven (by me, at least) that it’s very soothing as a post-sun treatment; either after a whole day at the beach, or after some other exposure (Sunday hikes, etc.).
 Cocoa butter will give your skin a natural glow, firming it at the same time.